180254/Battleship44/README.md

 + front: pointer cursor on all flag, and cross-hair on shoot grid

 v1.3
-- front: re-written & refactored js to TypeScript(compiled as ES6) (Chrome52+ tested)
+- front: re-written & refactored js to TypeScript(target ES6), Chrome53 tested

 v1.x
 - back/front: info which ship sizes are already shot & which are still to shoot down